ivotron/blackswan-position-popper/paper/paper.md

 Thus, the Popper convention can be summarized in three high-level
 guidelines:

- 1. At each stage of Pick one or more tools from the DevOps toolkit [^devopstoolkit] for each stage of the scientific experimentation workflow.
+ 1. Pick one or more tools from the DevOps toolkit [^devopstoolkit] to implement each stage of a scientific experimentation pipeline.
  2. Put all associated scripts (experiment and manuscript) in version control, in order to provide a self-contained repository.
  3. Document changes as an experiment evolves, in the form of commits